rznas/hh/indexing/README.md

 # Knowledge Graph Indexing

-This module handles the extraction, transformation, and indexing of the Wills Eye Manual into a Zep Graphiti knowledge graph for medical triage.
+This module handles the extraction, transformation, and indexing of the Wills Eye Manual into a Microsoft GraphRAG knowledge graph for medical triage.

 ## Quick Start